-Beowulf's cultural, physical, and geographical surroundings shape his character.
-Write a well-organized essay in which you analyze how the setting and surroundings affect Beowulf and illuminate the meaning of the work as a whole.
+Consider how this statement applies to a character from Beowulf.
+Select a character that has deliberately sacrificed, surrendered, or forfeited something in a way that highlights that character's values.
+Then write a well-organized essay in which you analyze how the particular sacrifice illuminates the character's values and provides a deeper understanding of the meaning of the work as a whole.
 Do not merely summarize the plot.